-- 6.2.2.1 Nalcor's O&M strategy is to operate MF, terminal and converter stations at Soldiers Pond and MF, terminal station extension at CF, AC transmission lines in Labrador, DC transmission lines in Labrador and Newfoundland, and the SOBI crossing and transition stations remotely from Nalcor's ECC in St. John's and by local staff as required. - 6.2.2.2 Routine maintenance, condition and performance monitoring, inspection, adjustment and minor repairs will be performed by Nalcor staff working at the facilities, or located nearby in other Nalcor facilities. - 6.2.2.3 Major maintenance and repair, specialized inspections, tests, and adjustments will be performed by contractors through various arrangements depending on the service to be provided. - 6.2.2.4 Support services including technical, environmental, accounting, budgeting, financial reporting, procurement, human resources, legal, etc. will be provided from Nalcor headquarters in St. John's. - 6.2.2.5 Staffing requirements are discussed in the tables below, and were provided by Nalcor. - 6.2.2.6 Nalcor has advised MWH that, as the design is refined and more specific details are finalized, the staffing requirements will be reviewed and adjusted, if needed.
+- 6.2.2.1 Nalcor's O&M strategy is to operate MF, terminal and converter stations at Soldiers Pond and MF, terminal station extension at CF, AC transmission lines in Labrador, DC transmission lines in Labrador and Newfoundland, and the SOBI crossing and transition stations remotely from Nalcor's ECC in St. John's and by local staff as required. - 6.2.2.2 Routine maintenance, condition and performance monitoring, inspection, adjustment and minor repairs will be performed by Nalcor staff working at the facilities, or located nearby in other Nalcor facilities. - 6.2.2.3 Major maintenance and repair, specialized inspections, tests, and adjustments will be performed by contractors through various arrangements depending on the service to be provided. - 6.2.2.4 Support services including technical, environmental, accounting, budgeting, financial reporting, procurement, human resources, legal, etc. will be provided from Nalcor headquarters in St. John's. - 6.2.2.5 Staffing requirements are discussed in Tables 6-2 through 6-9 in Subsection 6.2.4, and were provided by Nalcor. - 6.2.2.6 Nalcor has advised MWH that, as the design is refined and more specific details are finalized, the staffing requirements will be reviewed and adjusted, if needed.